-The South Tynedale Railway heads northwards for 3½ miles from Alston in Cumbria, past the original terminus at Gilderdale, on through Kirkhaugh to its current end destination of Lintley.
-The next major goal of the South Tynedale Railway Preservation Society is to further extend the track to the old station at Slaggyford.
+The South Tynedale Railway heads northwards for almost 5 miles from Alston in Cumbria, past the original terminus at Gilderdale, on through Kirkhaugh and Lintley to the village of Slaggyford.

 For most visitors, a journey on the South Tynedale Railway begins at the former North Eastern Railway station at Alston, now the headquarters of the restored line.
 Major changes have occurred at Alston station in the 30 years since the railway closed, with a large proportion of the site now devoted to tourism and craft workshops.
 However despite these developments, the station buildings still retain their character and charm.

 The building of the Alston branch line and Alston station itself took place during 1850 and 1851 but through trains for passengers from Alston to Haltwhistle didn’t begin until 17th November 1852 following the completion of the track over the Lambley viaduct.

 The original two storey station building which now houses the cafe, ticket office and shop was built in the style of the East Coast mainline and provided the booking office, waiting room and facilities for handling parcels on the ground floor and the upper floor provided accommodation for the Station Master and his family until the station became unmanned during its decline.
 A single storey extension was added to the station in 1904-5 to provide additional porter’s facilities and a new gentlemen’s toilet.